simplehima/Anghami-Discord-Music-Bot/README.md

 - `discord.py` library (`pip install discord.py`)
 - `yt-dlp` library (`pip install yt-dlp`)
 - `pip install python-dotenv`
-- Chrome WebDriver (or WebDriver compatible with your browser)
+- ~Chrome WebDriver (or WebDriver compatible with your browser)~

 ## Installation

 1. Clone this repository or download the source code.
 2. Install the required dependencies mentioned in the "Requirements" section.
-3. Download the appropriate WebDriver for your browser and place it in the project directory.
+   ~3.
+Download the appropriate WebDriver for your browser and place it in the project directory.~
-4. Place `'YOUR_BOT_TOKEN'` in the `.env` file with your actual Discord bot token.
+3. Place `'YOUR_BOT_TOKEN'` in the `.env` file with your actual Discord bot token.

 ## Usage